Ivshti/my-opensource-project-ideas/js-player.md

 Resources that can be used, all are pure JS:

-https://github.com/dailymotion/hls.js - example of a full player that has a demuxer/internal muxer and MediaSource API usage
+https://github.com/dailymotion/hls.js - example of a full player that has a MPEG-TS demuxer/internal muxer and MediaSource API usage

 https://github.com/audiocogs/aurora.js/ - audio decoding framework